There are plenty of hiking routes to Victoria Peak in Hong Kong, of which two of them start from Pok Fu Lam Reservoir.

 As you approach The Peak, you’ll soon be reminded of what this city still has to offer literally in its backyard.
 With all the buses, tourists and noise you might consider walking back down the way you came up.

-Or you could catch a bus or taxi at The Peak and finish this walk.
+Or you could catch a bus or taxi from The Peak to your destination.

 - The entrance to the Pok Fu Lam Country Park at The Peak